Used (2012) Fiat Bravo Sport 165 HP | Rare vehicle

 Expensive

-Are you thinking of buying a pre-owned medium sized family car?
-Then the Fiat Bravo is a popular decision.
-At AutoUncle, we have assembled a collection of 51 used Fiat Bravo cars gathered from numerous dealership websites and online marketplaces.
+Are you considering buying a used medium sized family car?
+The Fiat Bravo is a solid choice.
+At AutoUncle, we have assembled a collection of 49 used Fiat Bravo cars compiled from numerous dealership websites and online marketplaces.

 The cost of a pre-owned Fiat Bravo is determined by several factors.
-Key contributing elements include year of production, engine capacity and power, the car's fuel consumption, the car's mileage as well as the trim level of the car.
+Key contributing elements include what year the car is from, engine capacity and performance, the car's fuel consumption, how many miles the car has travelled not to mention the equipment level of the car.

 The Fiat Bravo only exists in the hatchback body type in the UK.
 Hatchbacks are compact cars that offer a great driving experience, not to mention the flexibility of ample space.
 They’re fuel efficient and easy to park, which makes them popular with people living in cities.

-Haven't discovered an electric car that suits your preferences?
+Not satisfied with the electric car options you've seen?
 Take a look at all our available electric cars here.